-Kid’s Place was founded in 2004 with the purpose in mind of serving our community's members by affording them a comfortable and safe place to learn and play.
-Upon entering, you'll be greeted by Matthew Moose, our large friendly moose bust located above the fireplace mantle.
+Kid’s Place is free of charge for children and their caregivers.
+Upon entering Kid’s Place, you'll be greeted by Matthew Moose, our large friendly moose bust located above the fireplace mantle.
 Start your adventure when you encounter our interactive exhibits.
-We have stones for making rubbings of western scenes, a large canoe to sit and fish from, (using magnetic fishing poles and fish), scent containers that can take you to western places and moments, a dress-up bin where youngsters can don chaps, hats and vests, and of course our other mascot, Rusty the Trusty Steed, who is a life size horse that you can brush and saddle.
-Travel further in to Kid’s Place to the art studio where we have all sorts of art materials so you can let the creativity flow.
+We have stones for making rubbings of western scenes, a large canoe to sit and fish from (using magnetic fishing poles and fish), scent containers that can take you to western places and moments, a dress-up bin full of chaps, hats, and vests for creative play, and of course our other mascot, Rusty the Trusty Steed, who is a life-sized horse that you can brush and saddle.
+Kid’s Place also features a kid’s art studio fully stocked with art materials and projects.

-September - June Closed Monday through Thursday
+September - June

 Frederic and Eva were married in Gloversville on October 1st, 1884.
 Frederic Remington was then (briefly) a silent partner in a Kansas City, Missouri bar, and Eva quickly returned to her father’s home after seeing what life would be like in Kansas City.
 Soon, Remington followed her back East, and the two began life together in a Manhattan apartment.